12.4 C

 At Junibacken, visitors are invited to explore a whimsical environment that brings to life the beloved tales of Pippi Longstocking, Emil i Lönneberga, and Ronia the Robber’s Daughter.

 The attraction features a variety of attractions, including the famous Story Train, which takes guests on a magical journey through Lindgren’s imaginative worlds.
-Each scene is intricately designed to immerse children in the narratives they adore, making reading an exciting adventure.
+The intricate design of each scene immerses children in the narratives they adore, transforming reading into an exciting adventure.

 Junibacken houses Sweden’s largest children’s bookstore, where young readers can discover a wide selection of titles from both classic and contemporary authors.
 In addition to its enchanting exhibits, the bookstore offers a unique experience for young readers.
 Moreover, this attraction also hosts live theater performances that captivate audiences with stories told through song and dance.